Everyone Is Talking About The Crazy Dunk Anthony Edwards Had Against The Nets

 People all over Twitter were talking about the dunk on Friday, and some of those tweets can be seen embedded below.

-The Timberwolves came into the game with an 11-11 record, but have a 7-2 record in their last nine games, and have been clicking on all cylinders.
+The Timberwolves now have an 11-12 record, but have a 7-3 record in their last ten games, and had been clicking on all cylinders.

 Related stories on NBA basketball